Unix - Shell Input/Output Redirections

 Just as the output of a command can be redirected to a file, so can the input of a command be redirected from a file.
 As the greater-than character > is used for output redirection, the less-than character < is used to redirect the input of a command.

-The commands that normally take their input from standard input can have their input redirected from a file in this manner.
+The commands that normally take their input from the standard input can have their input redirected from a file in this manner.
 For example, to count the number of lines in the file users generated above, you can execute the command as follows −

 $ wc -l users 2 users $

-Here it produces output 2 lines.
+Upon execution, you will receive the following output.
 You can count the number of lines in the file by redirecting the standard input of the wc command from the file users −

 $ wc -l < users 2 $